SaiKiranKadambari/ProdGraphLearn/Learning sparse graph factors/ReadMe.txt

 3. BIGLasso.m is the matlab file for the BIGLasso method of obtaining the product graphs.
 We refer to,
-A. Kalaitzis, J. Lafferty, N. D. Lawrence, and S. Zhou, ìThe bigraphicallasso,î inProc.  of  the  30th  Int.
+A. Kalaitzis, J. Lafferty, N. D. Lawrence, and S. Zhou, ‚ÄúThe bigraphicallasso,‚Äù inProc.  of  the  30th  Int.
 Conf.  on  Machine  Learning,  vol.  28,no. 3, Atlanta, Georgia, USA, June 2013.